sudhakar3697/awesome-electron-alternatives/README.md

 * Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
 * Electron-alternatives is licensed with MIT by sudhakar3697 and contributors.
 * The logo of this project is authored, created or licensed by the Electron-js community (brand, open source project), but has no direct relationship with this repository.

+## 🔗 Bibliography
+The opinions contained in the articles linked to the "notes section" of this repository do not necessarily reflect the opinion of the repository maintainer nor of those who maintain and manage the technologies mentioned as an alternative to electron-js.
+That said, consider read this:
+* [The myth of real frontend developer](https://medium.com/@Chilid/the-myth-of-real-frontend-developer-67b1ad6ae446): *"The story of future front-end development where writers, architects and designers meet each other."*
+* [Things I Wish I Knew Before Working with Electron.js](https://www.freecodecamp.org/news/lessons-learned-from-electronjs/): *"In this article, I'll share how you can avoid some of the mistakes I made when learning about Electron.js?.
+I hope it helps!"*
+* [Should I use UI frameworks?](https://medium.com/@mehran.hrajabi98/should-i-use-ui-frameworks-bab46bde3703): *"As you may know, CSS comes with a lot of frameworks and libraries these days.
+I have worked with bootstrap 4, material UI and a little bit ant design so far.
+In this article I want to share my opinion with you about the pros and cons of these tools."*
+* Today there are more opportunities for software development on the web or natively on smartphones than desktop versions.
+Look at the current data on the number of mobile devices or devices that access the internet: [Internet Live Stats](https://www.internetlivestats.com/), [Statista & Smartphones](https://www.statista.com/topics/840/smartphones/), [ExplodingTopics & Smartphone Stats](https://explodingtopics.com/blog/smartphone-stats) and here [Stackoverlflow Developer Survey Results 2019](https://insights.stackoverflow.com/survey/2019/).
+Using electron-js depends a lot on each case.
+From a financial and business perspective, it is better to build a website or app than a desktop version.
+Although you may have a contrary opinion on finding it easier to create prototypes or softwares with a desktop version.
+* [You Don’t Need A UI Framework](https://www.smashingmagazine.com/2022/05/you-dont-need-ui-framework/): *"Developers often reach for UI frameworks like Bootstrap or Material UI, hoping that they’ll save a bunch of time and quickly build a professional-looking app.
+Unfortunately, things rarely work out this way.
+Let’s talk about it."*
+* [Why Electron is a Necessary Evil](https://federicoterzi.com/blog/why-electron-is-a-necessary-evil/): *"Unless you’ve been living under a rock for the past 5 years, chances are you have used an Electron-based application at least once in your life.
+For those (probably few) who don’t know what Electron is, it’s a cross-platform desktop app framework built on top of Chromium and NodeJS (which in turn is based on Chrome’s V8 engine).
+This Chrome-ception allows developers to build complete desktop applications using web technologies, including HTML, CSS, JS, and the ~500 MB of node_modules we all know and love.
+Jokes aside, Electron offers several benefits that made it the preferred choice for most desktop applications developed today[...]"*
+* [Things to love and hate in Electron](https://binary-studio.com/blog/2017/09/12/love-hate-electron/): *"A few years ago, I couldn’t imagine a solid desktop application written with Javascript, HTML and CSS.
+Today, I know that it is not only possible, but probably the most convenient and efficient way to do so - via Electron."*

 ## 🙌 Contributors
 <a href="https://github.com/sudhakar3697/electron-alternatives/graphs/contributors">